Why text in exported SVG images may not display correctly

 We can account for this dynamically if you use diagrams.net in IE11 or earlier.
 However, the exported SVG will not show all labels when the SVG image file is viewed in IE and most SVG editors (such as Inkscape and Illustrator), as well as some online services such as Wordpress.
 Instead, you will see a short version of the label and a warning

 Viewer does not support full SVG 1.1 at the bottom of the SVG export.
 This warning can be suppressed by using the svg-warning=0 URL parameter.

 We are aware of the problem and have spent a considerable amount of time researching solutions.
 However, the subject is very complex and we don’t have a fix so far.
 We will continue to investigate it.

 In the meantime, consider exporting your diagram to a PDF file as this is also a vector format, or disable formatted text and word wrapping for all labels in your diagram before you export it to SVG by following the steps below.

 - Right click on a blank area of the drawing canvas, then choose Select All from the context menu.

-- In the Text tab of the format panel, uncheck the Word Wrap option.
+- In the Text tab of the format panel, uncheck the Word Wrap and Formatted Text.